On the engineering of higher-order Van Hove singularities in two dimensions: Results

-We find that the formation of the gap-like structure close to the E$_F$ can be understood completely as due to the near-$E_\mathrm{F}$ spin-orbit gap found in ARPES.
-By calculating the atomic corrugation of the real space LDOS using our new model, we find that SOC, coupled with a finite nematicity, produces the experimentally observed checkerboard modulation (Fig. \ref{fig:Figure4}(e,f))\cite{Marques2021}, eliminating the need to introduce a checkerboard term into the TBM as suggested previously\cite{Marques2021, kreisel_quasi-particle_2021}.
-Thus our model unifies ARPES and STM measurements of the low-energy electronic structure of the surface of \ce{Sr2RuO4} with sub-meV energy resolution.
+We find that the formation of the gap-like structure close to $E_\mathrm F$ can be understood completely as due to the spin\textendash orbit gap found in ARPES.
+By calculating the atomic corrugation of the real space LDoS using our new model, we find that SOC, coupled with a finite nematicity, produces the experimentally observed checkerboard modulation (Fig. \ref{fig:Figure4}(e,f))\cite{Marques2021}.
+In previous works\cite{Marques2021, kreisel_quasi-particle_2021} both nematicity and checkerboard charge order had to be introduced to reproduce the experimental data, whereas here the experimental data is well described without the need to explicitly introduce a checkerboard term into the tight-binding model.
+It further shows that the $g$-factor $g^\star\approx 3$ of the Zeeman shift of the lower VHS observed previously\cite{Marques2021} can be attributed to the $d_{xy}$ VHS.
+Our tight-binding model unifies ARPES and STM measurements of the low-energy electronic structure of the surface of \ce{Sr2RuO4} with sub-meV energy resolution.